 “We pull forth Allerakth the Dancer,” chanted Misty.

 “We pull forth Allerakth the Dancer,” chanted everyone else.

 Cindy trembled and clutched Janet and Becky’s hands as the wind blowing past her head and shoulders continued to whip around her long, curly, black hair.
 She could hear a whispering in the back of her mind, a sultry voice that spoke to her in a wanton tone.

 She opened her eyes without meaning to, that terrible habit she had coming forth to play, but once her dark eyes were open, she could not shut them again.

 She could see that the others had their eyes closed as Misty read from the book.
 The popular redhead was thoroughly engrossed within the pages of that cursed tome, so Misty did not see what Cindy saw, or she may have stopped reading.

-Cindy could see a humanoid shape in the center of the pentagram, a wispy, shadowy form of a nude woman as the candle smoke gathered in the center to form that image, and that image spun and danced as the wind picked up all around them to blow everyone’s hair to and fro.
+Cindy could see a humanoid shape in the center of the pentagram, a wispy, shadowy form of a nude woman, the candle smoke gathering in the center to form that image, and that image spun and danced as the wind picked up all around them to blow everyone’s hair to and fro.

 “We pull forth Allerakth the Seducer,” chanted Misty.

 “We pull forth Allerakth the Seducer,” said everyone else.

 “We pull forth Allerakth the Deceiver,” chanted Misty.